ory/docs/docs/kratos/concepts/email-sms.md

 ### Nested templates with remote templates

 When remote templates are used in Kratos, the dynamics of loading nested templates change.
-The templates cannot reference templates outside itself as with templates loaded from a singular directory.
+The templates can't reference templates outside itself as with templates loaded from a singular directory.

 The template will need to contain the nested templates in the same file.
 See